jakewilliami/jakewilliami.web/_posts/2021-2-24-passage-htb.md

 ---
 layout: post
-title: HackTheBox Notes &mdash; Passage
+title: HackTheBox Write-up &mdash; Passage
 ---

 *WARNING: This is my first "hack"; as such, I change tack a couple of times, and it is messy...*